fdschmidt93/telescope-egrepify.nvim/README.md

 ## Motivation

 Fuzzy-search is often not great at filtering results.
-99% of my time, I mostly want to restrict searches by `AND` (intersection of words in search prompt) and files. `ripgrep` syntax is not _as_ trivial as `fzf` but with, e.g., helpers like `telescope-egripfy`'s prefixes enables more precise finding and filtering.
+99% of my time, I mostly want to restrict searches by `AND` (intersection of words in search prompt) and files. `ripgrep` syntax is not _as_ trivial as `fzf` but with, e.g., helpers like `telescope-egrepify`'s prefixes enables more precise finding and filtering.

 ![Screenshot](https://user-images.githubusercontent.com/39233597/226608982-b3400cea-3aca-499c-afb3-51912443a240.png)
 The screenshot shows searching for `require` only in files with `md` extension (i.e. markdown files).
 For more prefixes and configuration, see [Prefixes](#prefixes).

 # Prefixes

-The core functionality of `telescope-egripfy.nvim` are `prefixes`.
+The core functionality of `telescope-egrepify.nvim` are `prefixes`.
 What you need to know at a glance:

 - Prefixes seamlessly expand user-specific `ripgrep` flags on-the-fly
 - The below prefixes are the builtin-defaults with examples on how they are used